 LET 2 of the Junior Reserve Officer Training Corps Program broadens a Cadet's knowledge and understanding of citizenship, leadership, service to the community and personal responsibility.
-The curriculum expands beyond the LET 2 focus areas and includes, Health/Lifestyle Awareness, First Aid, Drug Awareness, Map Reading/Orienteering,

-Geography, Environmental Awareness, Citizenship Skills, and the History and Operations of the U.S. Government.
-LET 2 Cadets continue to build self-esteem, teamwork, and self-discipline and work to assume greater positions of responsibility as leaders in CWHS's Corps of Cadets.
+The curriculum expands beyond the LET 2 focus areas and includes, Health/Lifestyle Awareness, First Aid, Drug Awareness, Map Reading/Orienteering, Geography, Environmental Awareness, Citizenship Skills, and the History and Operations of the U.S. Government.
+LET 2 Cadets continue to build self-esteem, teamwork, and selfdiscipline and work to assume greater positions of responsibility as leaders in CWHS's Corps of Cadets.

-JROTC Leadership and Education (LET) -
+JROTC Leadership and Education (LET) - ...G08H06 Level 3 - 3rd Year: 1 credit Prerequisites: Successful completion of LET 1,LET 2

-Prerequisites: Successful completion of LET 1 and LET 2 LET 3 of the Junior Reserve Officer Training Corps sharpens a Cadet's